what's new

 A major revision of the Student's Friend is in the works due largely to the gentle nudging of veteran teacher Heidi Roupp, a former president of the World History Association.
 This one-page summary of world history is a preliminary draft of the first page of the new Student's Friend.
 Your comments or suggestions are welcome.

-Contributions from our online friends
+Contributions to the Teacher's Lounge from our online friends

 February 2, 2003

 Dan, a teacher from Arkansas, historian J.R.
-McNeill and studentsfriend.com share thoughts about the dueling historical dating systems, A.D. versus C.E.
+McNeill and studentsfriend.com share thoughts about the dueling historical dating systems: AD versus CE.
+Dan also thinkings students need to connect words to mental images.

-Teacher and author Wendy Wilson offers suggestions about the use of films in world history classrooms. click here
+Teacher and author Wendy Wilson offers suggestions about the use of films in world history classrooms.

-Mark, an "amateur historian" from Canada, suggests some good online geography and history resources. click here
+Mark, an "amateur historian" from Canada, suggests some good online geography and history resources.

 New and improved teacher tools